 When temperatures are below or above this range, lycopene, and carotene (both key to ripening) cannot be produced.

-We often think hot summer days are perfect for ripening tomatoes on the vine, but once the heat gets above 25°C (77°F), ethylene production stalls and the fruit struggles.
+We often think hot summer days are perfect for ripening tomatoes on the vine, but once the heat gets above 77°F (25°C), ethylene production stalls and the fruit struggles.

-When trying to ripen off the vine, our instinct is to put the fruit in front of a sunny window, but light is not a ripening factor—temperature is—and this can overheat the fruit.
+When trying to ripen off the vine, our instinct is to put the fruit in front of a sunny window, but light is not a ripening factor—temperature is—and, when too high, will overheat the fruit and cease ripening.

 High humidity can also play a supporting role but does not seem worth recommending here since it’s not really realistic or desirable to crank up our household humidity just to ripen some tomatoes.